Susan Skerman

-Susan Catherine Martin Skerman (1928 – 9 November 2025) was a New Zealand artist.
+Susan Catherine Martin Skerman (8 November 1928 – 9 November 2025) was a New Zealand artist.

 Early life and education

-Skerman was born in Te Awamutu, Waikato, New Zealand, in 1928.
+Skerman was born in Te Awamutu on 8 November 1928.
 She was educated at Nga Tawa Diocesan School and the Ilam School of Fine Arts at the University of Canterbury.
 She then attended the Central School of Art and Craft in London between 1953 and 1955.

 Career

 Skerman's first solo exhibition was in Hamilton, 1955.
 She has also exhibited with: